 Causes and consequences of the war

-One way of looking at history is to consider the causes and consequences of the events that end up making history.
+One way of examining history is to consider the causes and consequences of the events that end up making history.

-As the authors of the text titled The Big Six Historical Thinking Concepts state, when you look into the causes and consequences of historical events, you begin to discover that the events of history were not inevitable.
+Let’s consider the following excerpt from the text The Big Six Historical Thinking Concepts.
+As you explore the causes and consequences of historical events, you will discover that the events of history were not inevitable.

 If you could go back in time and change one thing to prevent the war from happening, what would it be?
 Make sure you explain your reasoning.